mshablovskyy/gtp/README.md

    After processing JSONs, the program compares the list of all files with the list of processed files.
 Any difference is saved as unprocessed files.

 5. **Copy Unprocessed Files:**
-   Any unmatched files and JSONs are copied to the `Unprocessed` folder inside `ProcessedPhotos` for review.
+   Any unmatched files and JSONs are copied to the `Unprocessed` folder inside `gtpOutput` for review.

 6. **Save Logs:**
    Information about all operations is saved in a `logs.txt` file that includes:
    - **Processed Files:** Original path, new path, name, path to source JSON and time processed.
    - **Unprocessed Files:** Original path, new path, and name.
    - **Unprocessed JSONs:** Original path, new path, name of the file they are referred to, time processed.

+### ❗️ Script does not modify original files!

 ---